Welcome to the Climate and Health Alliance

 The Climate and Health Alliance is a national charity that is an alliance of organisations and people in the health sector working together to raise awareness about the health risks of climate change and the health benefits of emissions reductions.

-A new Briefing Paper on the Health Implications of Energy Policy was produced for a Roundtable and Workshop for health leaders held in Canberra in February 2013.
+A Briefing Paper on the Health Implications of Energy Policy is now available.

 New Tool for Sustainable Healthcare